 Juvenile Rheumatoid Arthritis (cont.)

-The cause of juvenile rheumatoid arthritis is unknown.
-Like adult-type RA and many other related diseases, JRA is an autoimmune disease.
+The cause of juvenile idiopathic arthritis is unknown.
+Like adult-type RA and many other related diseases, JIA is an autoimmune disease.
 This means that the body's immune system mistakenly attacks the tissues it is supposed to protect.

 - The chronic inflammation of the synovium (the fluid-producing tissue that surrounds the joints) is linked to greater-than-normal activity of the immune system.